 Almost every writing, text & cover paper manufacturer produces papers available for digital printing.
 This allows for designers to maximize their budget and utilize paper as a design element – even when the budget is tight.
 Think about using paper as “bonus color,” whether you’re printing one color or four-color process.

-The options in digital papers range from shimmery pearlescents, bright shades, translucents, metallics, earthtones, pastels and metallics.
+The options in digital papers range from shimmery pearlescent, brights, translucent, earth tones, pastels and metallics.
 For brands that require specific colors to match brand standards, there’s even the ability to convert stock colored papers for offset to digitally guaranteed stock.
 And with low minimums.
 Talk about affordable customization!

 In addition, the range of finishes or textures available in digital printing papers has increased greatly as well.
-While smooth is a universally compatible finish for digital equipment – manufactures are expanding their portfolios.
+While smooth is a universally compatible finish for digital equipment manufacturers are expanding their portfolios.
 Today we’re seeing options in tactile finishes beyond the more common linen, laid and felt to include some more unique textures like canvas, techweave and wood.
-Not to mention finishes that offer a sandpaper like feel as well as soft-touch.
+Not to mention finishes that offer a sandpaper-like feel as well as soft-touch.
 Even traditional cotton papers are available in a range of digital options.